-Figure 33 Point Cloud Representation
+Figure 37 Point Cloud Representation

 This will act as our coordinate system for our point cloud.
 This point cloud will not be able to be used as a reference.
-For example, if the robotic application would like to know what the closest point to it is, we would call on the point cloud and using an search algorithm, the client will need to find the range of closest points.
+For example, if the robotic application would like to know what the closest point to it is, we would call on the point cloud and using an search algorithm, we will find the range of closest points and return those points.

-To actually fulfill the duties of the above actions, we will needed to utilize libraries that have been written specifically for image capturing and recognition.
+To actually fulfill the duties of the above actions, we will need to utilize libraries that have been written specifically for image capturing and recognition.
 The Point Cloud Library (PCL) provides a plethora of functions that may assist our project.
-The DataGenerator functions would have helped in the creation of the point cloud.
-Using this part of the library we could have provided the information from our setup and created the first portion of the point cloud.
-We utilized the VTK visualizer and used our own point cloud structure created specifically for the Pidar.
+The DataGenerator functions will help in the creation of the point cloud.
+Using this part of the library we can provide the information from our setup and create the first portion of the point cloud.
+We will need to interpolate our 2 points of rotation to provide the correct radial distance.

-The point cloud library can be compiled on a Linux kernel and can be run using our raspberry Pi and almost any linux system.
+The point cloud library can be compiled on a Linux kernel and can be run using our raspberry Pi.
 These libraries make heavy use of the modified Raspien Linux distribution by utilizing the 'hard float' floating points.
 Besides using the point cloud library to create our point cloud it also allows us to generate images from it.
 Using the point cloud and the depth image libraries we can create a color coded image that we can display and provide either the system or the users.
-This would prove valuable in debugging or fast recognition of objects.
+This may prove valuable in debugging or fast recognition of objects.